Diversity and Equality

 • Fraudulent claim for certificates/fraudulent use of certificates/reproduction or forgery of certificates

-• Withholding of information from WSET Awards which is critical to maintaining the rigour of quality assurance
+• Withholding critical information from WSET quality assurance

 • Breach of confidentiality